WEST (AM): 21st century

-In 2001, when WKAP (now WSAN) dropped Westwood One's Standards format for Oldies, WEST switched to Westwood One's similar Standards format, which evolved to a slightly softer AC in 2002.
-The specialty shows and the Channel 69 newscasts remained.
-WEST was rumored to be switching to Oldies in 2006 when WKAP dropped oldies for religious programming, but that also never happened.
+In 2001, when WKAP (now WSAN) dropped Westwood One's Standards format for oldies, WEST switched to Westwood One's similar Standards format, which evolved to a slightly softer AC in 2002.
+The specialty shows and the WFMZ-TV newscasts remained.

 In 2007, Maranatha sold WEST to Matthew J. Braccili, who also owns WHOL.
-That April, WEST's intellectual unit was totally shut down, including the satellite standards format and the specialty shows, and WEST began simulcasting the Spanish language format aired over WHOL.
-In December, 2010, Matthew J. Braccili purchased FM translator W258BM (99.5 MHz) in Easton and began retransmitting WEST.
+That April, WEST began simulcasting the Spanish language format aired over WHOL.
+In December 2010, Matthew J. Braccili purchased FM translator W258BM (99.5 MHz) in Easton and began retransmitting WEST.
 On October 11, 2019, Braccili sold WEST, WHOL, and three FM translators to Victor Martinez's Hispanic Broadcasting Radio for $1.35 million.

-On December 21, 2020 at 12 p.m, WEST switched to a rhythmic contemporary format branded as "Loud 99.5".
+On December 21, 2020, at 12 p.m, WEST switched to a rhythmic contemporary format branded as "Loud 99.5".
 The station ran commercial-free until after New Year Day.
-16 days later, WHOL dropped its conservative talk format, again switching to a simulcast of on WEST, branded as "Loud 106.9/99.5".
+The new format began to simulcast on WHOL, which had split from WEST that October to program a conservative talk format, as "Loud 106.9/99.5" on January 6, 2021.

-WEST, along with WHOL and FM translators W258DV and W295CR, was sold to Major Keystone LLC on January 17, 2022 in exchange for WGLD, WTKZ, and translator W296EA.
+WEST, along with WHOL and FM translators W258DV and W295CR, was sold to Major Keystone LLC on January 17, 2022, in exchange for WGLD, WTKZ, and translator W296EA.
+Major Keystone had been programming WEST and WHOL since the launch of the "Loud" format.
 The swap was consummated on March 31, 2022.